hgzimmerman/diesel_test_setup/README.md

 ### Features
 * Currently only supports Postgres
-* Currently only nly works with pooled connections.
+* Currently only works with pooled connections.
 * Very much a work in progress.